About the Library

-The withdrawal of materials from the collection, also called weeding, is an ongoing process directly related to collection development and is essential for the maintenance of an active and useful collection.
-Materials that are outdated, worn, damaged, duplicated and/or are affected by space constraints may be removed from the collection.
+The withdrawal of materials from the collection, also called weeding, is an ongoing process established by set guidelines and is essential for the maintenance of an active and useful collection.
+Materials that are outdated, worn, damaged, duplicated, affected by space constraints, and/or do not meet patron demand may be removed from the collection.
 The professional staff of the Library, under the direction and supervision of the Manager of Library Services, will be solely responsible for the weeding of the collection.

 The BRPL makes every attempt to ensure a mold free environment.
-Whether a book is slightly damp or completely wet, the book cannot be accepted into the collection.
+Whether a book has been or is slightly damp or completely wet, the book cannot be retained in the collection.

 Library collection materials are identified by the City of Boca Raton as a "supply."